Tuna-Onguner/Bilkent/README.md

 # Bilkent University<br/>Department of Computer Engineering

 ## CS 315: Programming Languages
-Required Languages: Python, Rust, Ruby, JavaScript, Dart, Lua, PHP
+Required Languages: Python, Rust, Ruby, JavaScript, Dart, Lua, PHP (All, except for Python and JS, may change from one semester to another.)
 - Homework 1
 - Homework 2
 - Homework 3